thad75/TP-ENSEA-ELEVE/3A/SIA/TP1/README.md

 TP1 is an introduction to Deep Learning and the most used Deep Learning Frameworks

 The labs is divided into two parts.
-You will create and train a model that performs Classification on two different Deep Learning Framework :
+You will create and train a model that performs Classification on two different Datasets :

-* PyTorch by Facebook
+* MNIST
-* Tensorflow by Google
+* CIFAR-10

 The objective :
-* Learn to use Tensorflow and Pytorch
+* Learn to use Pytorch and Pytorch Lightning
-* Define your training/testing loop
-* Choose your loss
-* Train your first(?) model 🥲

-## TP1 : Pokemon Classification (Part 1)

-In this lab, you will be asked to train a Deep Learning model that performs Binary Classification on Pikachu and Jigglypuff and Raichu.

-## TP1 : CIFAR10 Classification (Part 2)
+* Use Trainers
+* Fine-Tune a Model

+## TP : Introduction to Pytorch Lightning

-In this lab, you will be asked to train a Deep Learning model that performs Multi class Classification on the CIFAR10 Dataset
+In this lab, you will be asked to train a Deep Learning model that performs Classification.